 You can change the angle of legs and make it straight.
 It can stand up on its own.
 So after adjusting the arms, you can practice throws.
 So it can be also used for wrestling training as well.
 With that, even though the following is not a negative side you should know that the construction is not suitable for catching.
 Actually, all grappling dummies (as far as I know) on the market are not suitable for catching.

 The material (polyester coated vinyl) is very good at absorbing the sweat and as you may know, odor and hygiene can be huge problems for grappling dummies.
 With that, it can wear Gis and you should dress your dummy in one.
 So just get a cheap Kimono and use it.

 Thanks to these, you can clean your Celebrita MMA Grappling Dummy less frequently.

 Seriously, we just can’t ask for anything more from this grappling dummy and this is why Celebrita MMA Grappling Dummy is at the top place of this list!
-You can have a closer look at the other colors (red, black…) and detailed sizing (height, weight) information on the Amazon’s product page.
+You can have a closer look at the other colors (red, black…) and detailed sizing (height, weight) information on here.
 If you get filled version, you are ready to roll on BJJ mats!

 As a final note, this dummy is the first choice of many commercial MMA and BJJ gyms.

 Training Quality: 9.7 / 10.0